Dexter Lawrence speaks after failed drug test: ‘I honestly don’t know what happened’

-Lawrence spoke with the media Thursday for the first time since learning that he failed a drug test.
+Lawrence spoke with the media Thursday for the first time since learning that he is facing a suspension for the Cotton Bowl against Notre Dame.

 Lawrence insists that he did not knowingly take an illegal substance and said he has no idea how ostarine got into his system.